 The Indians are right in many ways.
 They blame the United States for the legacy of sanctions on resources directed toward the military program.
 I think those days still cloud Indian minds a bit on these issues.
 But that said, India does realize that it requires technology and that some of the core standards in technology exist in the United States.
 So it is inevitable that at some stage this train of thought going back to the time of sanctions will be broken.

 Are there critical areas with room for expanding international cooperation?

 One area is the space debris problem, of which space situational awareness is an integral component.
 Another is space governance.
 These are two areas in which I think India and the United States are actively engaging internationally and that are being taken seriously at the highest levels—for example, in the UN Committee on the Peaceful Uses of Outer Space and in the Conference on Disarmament in Geneva.
 The United States owns 50% of all deployed satellites, and for India its satellites are its eyes and ears.
 The two countries thus share common concerns.

-Sonia Luthra is Assistant Director for Outreach at NBR and Andrew Windsor is a Political and Security Affairs Intern whose research focus includes science and technology policy.
+This interview was conducted by Sonia Luthra, Assistant Director for Outreach at NBR, and Andrew Windsor, a Political and Security Affairs Intern whose research focus includes science and technology policy.